DhivinX/nx-nestjs-vue/README.md

 npm run web:dev

 # 5. Dev: Run backend with hot reload
-# Note that you need to create the config.yaml file in the server directory beforehand
+# Note that you need to create the .env file in the project root directory beforehand
-# You can copy the config.example.yaml file and rename it to config.yaml
+# You can copy the .env.example file and rename it to .env
 # Then you can configure database access and other server settings
 npm run server:dev